GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-10.md

   want to force a breaking change on their own users for a long period.

 As soon as you introduce breaking changes, they might decide to stick with the last working version indefinitely.
-As an example of a popular library that took a long time to upgrade, Hadoop introduced Guava 11.0.2 in May of 2012, and didn't upgrade to a later version until March of 2017 (nearly five years later).
+For example, Hadoop added a dependency on Guava 11.0.2 in May of 2012, and didn't upgrade it until March of 2017 (nearly five years later).

 Changes to your API surface that customers don't have to incorporate into their own code are a different story.
 One example is using a different Java package